Architecture Degree

 A degree in architecture enables students to take up various career opportunities in Canada, spanning different sectors.
 Following are some common career paths and job opportunities for individuals with an architecture degree:

-To learn more about the best architecture courses in the country, you can find details on the top five ranking Architecture and Built Environment universities as per the QS World University Rankings by Subject 2023 below:
+To learn more about the best architecture universities in Canada, find details on the top ranking Architecture and Built Environment programs in the QS World University Rankings by Subject 2024 below:

 3. McGill University